 Maybe friends and family are hurting too and you don’t want to add to their troubles.

 Perhaps you are feeling a sense of relief, which is bringing overpowering waves of guilt which you are embarrassed to share with people.
 Sometimes it can feel safer to keep quiet.

-But keeping quiet is leaving you feeling isolated, alone, lost, angry and hurt.
-It can keep you stuck and cause you more harm than good.
+Keeping quiet can leave you feeling even more isolated, alone, lost, angry and hurt.
+It can keep you stuck.

 You may have experienced a bereavement many years ago but perhaps there wasn’t time to come to terms with what had happened, maybe life or practical things got in the way.